ahungry/cl-protobufs/cl-protobufs.rst

 The encoded bytes come from the byte array given by *buffer*, starting at the fixnum index *start* up to the end of the buffer, given by *end*.
-If a zero byte is encountered in in the "tag position" during deserialization, this is interpreted as an "end of object" marker.
+If a zero byte is encountered in in the "tag position" during deserialization, this is interpreted as an "end of object" marker and deserialization stops.

 The returned values are the deserialized object and the index into the buffer at which the deserialization ended.